-FETCh:WQUality:CDPower:ICHannel:BIN?

-bin num>
+FETCh:WQUality:CDPower:ICHannel:BIN? <bin num>

-Function Queries the I-channel results for a specific measurement graph bin (bar) on the code domain graph.
-Bins are numbered beginning with 0 on the left and ending with the last bar on the right side of the graph.
-To determine the current total number of bins, which will provide the range of bin num>, use the "FETCh:WQUality:CDPower:ICHannel:COUNT[:BIN]?" command.
-This query returns a string of 4 comma separated values: 1 (active) or 0 (inactive), Walsh code, spread factor, Setting sin num> range: 0 to 15 Query "FETCh:WQUality:CDPower:ICHannel:BIN?
+Function Queries the I-channel results for a specific measurement graph bar (bin) on the code domain graph.
+Bins are numbered 0 through 15 starting from the left side of the graph to the right side of the graph.
+This query returns a string of 4 comma separated values: 1 (active) or 0 (inactive), Walsh code, spread factor, and power.
+Setting Query "FETCh:WQUality:CDPower:ICHannel:BIN?
 0" returns: 1 (active) or 0 (inactive), Walsh code, spread factor, and power for bin 0.